aka-Harsh/DeepFake-Detection/README.md

 ## Publication

-The paper on this project being reviewed by ICMLANT 2024 and IEEE ITAIC 2025 conference proceedings and will be updated after the conferences.<br>
+The paper on this project being reviewed by *ICMLANT 2024* and *IEEE ITAIC 2025* conference proceedings and will be updated after the conferences.<br>
-The preprint of this article is available on Zenodo.
+The preprint of this article is available on *Zenodo*.
 View the preprint [here](https://doi.org/10.5281/zenodo.13986004).

 ## Prerequisites